-A district issued computing device will be provided to students in grades 3rd-12th and through other district programming.
+A district issued computing device will be provided to all students.
 Students and parents are responsible for the care of this device upon issuance until collection.
 Damage to this device will result in charges to the student in accordance with Board approved student fees.

-District issued computing devices may be taken home at the discretion of the student's building staff.
+District issued computing devices may be taken home at the discretion of the student's building staff and/or the student's parent or guardian.
 Devices taken home are expected to be returned to school fully charged and ready to be used in the learning environment.
 Parents have the option of requesting their student's district issued computing device remain at the school building.